alharet7/TaskTrackerApp/README.md

 - Create, update, and delete tasks to streamline your workflow.

 ## Notifications

-**SweetAlert**: SweetAlert is used to provide user-friendly notifications for various actions.
-For example:
+- **SweetAlert** for Deletion: SweetAlert is used to provide user-friendly notifications specifically for task deletion.
-When a task is successfully created, updated, or deleted.
+When a task is successfully deleted.
+In case of errors or failed task deletion operations.
+- **Toastr** for Other Actions: Toastr is employed for notifications on other actions.
+Successful creation, update, or general notifications.
 In case of errors or failed operations.